PeppeL-G/bagawork/docs/src/routes/(other)/documentation/app/+page.md

 :::

-See the documentation for the :docs[page] class to learn which methods you can override in your `Page` classes to make them work the way you want.
+See the documentation for the :docs[Page] class to learn which methods you can override in your `Page` classes to make them work the way you want.